Manukam/wso2-custom-user-store/README.md

 ``` bash
   mvn clean install
 ```
-* Navigate to the `/target` folder and copy and paste the `com.wso2.carbon.custom.user.store.manager-1.3.0.jar` to `IS_HOME/repository/components/dropins`
+* Navigate to the `/target` folder in the project directory and copy and paste the `com.wso2.carbon.custom.user.store.manager-1.3.0.jar` to `IS_HOME/repository/components/dropins`

 * Start the WSO2 IS server